svenbolte/chartscodes/readme.txt

 [carlogo] displays maufacturer logo for car brands [complogo] displays maufactorer logo for computer brands [qrcode] creates qrcodes, [ipflag] shows country name of visitor (IP shortened for GDPR) - visitor info browser and details optional
-[webcounter] shortcode to gather and display stats about visitors (ip shortened for GRPR compliance) [wp-timeline] shortcodes shows posts in a timeline, paged, filters are category slug list, post type list Color palette for charts can be accentcolor with shares or random (colorful light colors) or given values
+[webcounter] shortcode to gather and admin-display stats about visitors (ip shortened for GRPR compliance) [wp-timeline] shortcodes shows posts in a timeline, paged, filters are category slug list, post type list Color palette for charts can be accentcolor with shares or random (colorful light colors) or given values